20kilograma/blog/php-sec.md

 <img src="https://github.com/KiraReys/blog/assets/44244085/cf7ea462-d7a7-433e-a1b7-6f0553adc7cf" height=232 alt="image">

 There are way more complex examples for both Command Injection & RCE, but these two are the most simple ones.
 Avoid using dangerous functions like <code>eval()</code>, <code>system()</code>, <code>shell_exec()</code> etc. on user input, and if you really have to use it on user provided input, make sure to escape it properly.
-What an attacker can do in first example is
+If you know basics of Shell in Linux then you may guess how that can be escaped on the first example. <br><br>First Example Exploit: <code>http://example.com/?q=asdf && ls -la</code><br>
+Second Example Exploit: <code>http://example.com/?q=system("ls -la");</code>